Born in the purple: Porphyrogeniture

 Porphyrogeniture is a system of political succession that favours the rights of sons born after their father has become king or emperor, over older siblings born before their father's ascent to the throne.

-Examples of this practice include Byzantium and the Nupe Kingdom.
+Examples of this practice include Byzantium and the Western European model.
 In late 11th century England and Normandy, the theory of porphyrogeniture was used by Henry I of England to justify why he, and not his older brother Robert Curthose, should inherit the throne after the death of their brother William Rufus.

 The concept of porphyrogénnētos (literally meaning "born in the purple") was known from the sixth century in connection with growing ideas of hereditary legitimacy, but the first secure use of the word is not found until 846.
 The term became common by the 10th century, particularly in connection with Emperor Constantine VII Porphyrogennetos, and its use continued into the Palaiologan period.
 Constantine VII described the ceremonies which took place during the birth of a porphyrogénnētos boy in his work De Ceremoniis aulae byzantinae.